Chris Colbert: Colbert vs. Beltran Jr

 His first attempt at a professional title came on September 21, 2019, against two time world title challenger Miguel Beltrán Jr. at the Rabobank Theater in Bakersfield, California.
 Colbert won the bout via first-round KO to capture the vacant NABA-USA lightweight title.

 Colbert vs. Corrales

 Colbert was booked to face Jezreel Corrales for the vacant WBA interim super featherweight title on January 18, 2020.
 Corrales was ranked #10 by the WBA at super featherweight.
 He won the fight by unanimous decision, with scores of 116–111, 117–110 and 117–110.

 Colbert vs. Arboleda

 Colbert made his first interim title defense against Jaime Arboleda on December 12, 2020.
 Arboleda was ranked #4 by the WBA at super featherweight.
 He won the fight by an eleventh-round technical knockout.

 Colbert vs. Nyambayar

-Colbert made his second title defense against the one-time WBC featherweight title challenger Tugstsogt Nyambayar on July 3, 2021.
+Colbert made his second title defense against the one-time WBC featherweight title challenger Tugstsogt Nyambayar on July 3, 2021 after originally scheduled to face Yuriorkis Gamboa but pulled out due to a rib injury.
 Nyambayar was ranked #4 by the WBA at super featherweight.
 He won the fight by unanimous decision, with scores of 117–111, 118–110 and 118–110.